MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 ### Unable to create entitlements as the Allocation Type dropdown isn't showing up any options

-Unable to create entitlement forms from either the Customer Service Hub or the Customer Service admin center app because of no data from the entitlement’s entity type mappings in the EntitlementEntityAllocationTypeMappingBase table.
+Unable to create entitlement forms from either the Customer Service Hub or the Customer Service admin center app because of lack of data in the entitlement’s entity type mappings with the EntitlementEntityAllocationTypeMappingBase table.

 ### Scenario 1

 #### Reason
-The **Allocation Type** field doesn't exist in the entitlement entity with case option.
+The **Allocation Type** field doesn't exist in the entitlement entity with **Case** option.

 #### Resolution